Liquefied Petroleum Gas LPG in Gas – LP Gas: What is Liquefied Petroleum Gas Properties

 The distinctive smell that people associate with LP gas (liquid petroleum gas) is actually added to it as a safety measure.

-Avoid Direct Contact – Cold Burns
+What is a LPG Hazard of Direct Contact – Cold Burns

-Always use caution should to avoid direct exposure, as liquid LP gas (liquid petroleum gas) is cold enough to cause severe cold burns on exposed skin.
+Always use caution should to avoid direct contact exposure, as liquid LP gas (liquid petroleum gas) is cold enough to cause severe cold burns on exposed skin.

-Energy Content of LP Gas – Propane
+What is a LPG Energy Content: LP Gas – Propane

 This also converts to 6.9kWh.